-How do I change my Major Advisor?
+How do I change my

-According to the MSU student handbook, graduate students are members of the academic community at the university and therefore have certain rights.
-Within that community, the graduate student's most essential right is the right to learn.
-The Department of Geography shares this view.
-In this context, one of the most important relationships a student will develop in the Department is with his or her Major Advisor.
+Major Advisor?

 In rare circumstances the student will choose to change advisors in the middle of his or her academic program.
 If such a situation arises, the student should first discuss options with the Graduate Director in the Department.
 If the student chooses to proceed with a change of Advisor, he or she will write a letter outlining the desire to make such a switch.
 This letter should include a discussion of reasons for the change and a plan for how to proceed with the selection of a new Major Advisor.
 This letter should be addressed to the Graduate Coordinator and Department Chair.
 Assuming the Department Chair approves the request, the student will proceed with the selection of a new Major Advisor.